-How to Manage Risk in Your Financial Investments
+How to Manage Risk in Your Financial Investments: A Practical Guide

 1. Diversification: Don't Put All Your Eggs in One Basket